leanderseige/clocksattack/README.md

 ## Media Sources

 First of all, I want to thank each and everybody who provides reusable media on the net.
-Below you will find a complete list of all media files used in the open source game CLOCKS ATTACK!!!
+Below you will find a complete list of all media sources I used in the open source game CLOCKS ATTACK!!!

 ## Music